 - support risk-taking inquiry into new ideas and research.
 Applications are welcome in all academic fields, including those focused on innovation and excellence in learning and teaching through a partnership with the Harvard Initiative for Learning and Teaching (HILT).

 - are open to ladder faculty and Radcliffe Institute fellows, past and present.
 All Harvard ladder faculty (tenure track and tenured, including Harvard Medical School faculty, regardless of the financial guarantee surrounding their salaries) from any school are eligible to apply.
+Because exploratory seminars support ongoing and early-stage research, we are unable to accept applications from research professors or professors emeriti.

 - consist of one- to three-day meetings of 10 to 18 participants hosted by Radcliffe, which provides meeting space, and logistical and administrative support prior to and throughout the seminar.